-Without the coalescence of tactics specific to every climate region of the earth, the failure will be confirmed by the earth, its rising seas, violent storms, floods, and fires.
+Without the coalescence of tactics specific to every climate region of the earth, the failure to govern will be confirmed by its rising seas, violent storms, floods, and fires.
 The choice to select a positive climate future has not been made.
 The choice offered is to wait and have it forced upon an unknown, potentially terrifying percentage of the population.
 Only one choice is rational and humane.
+Roulette is not policy, nor is 666 a strategy.
+(Salmon?)

 The Green New Deal (GND)

 Only a political risk is implied by this unknown.
 Taking steps toward ideas like the Green New Deal is a risk because it may or may not prevent the displacement of the American worker by the technology needed for success.
-No action could be politically deadlier, but post mortem condition in Congress is not the problem.
-If political representatives are unwilling to bring America’s climate regions closer to a sustainable future, then the task is simple: to elect leaders who have courage.
+But, of course, it will add wealth to workers.
+The political question is where.
+No action could be politically deadlier, but post mortem conditions in Congress are not the problem either.
+If political representatives are unwilling to bring America’s climate regions closer to a sustainable future, the task is simple: elect leaders who have courage.

 This is no ordinary battle.
 Every representative in the House will be pushed or pulled in this direction through 2024.
-A rough first draft of the legislative role is a GoogleDoc (here).
+The ongoing legislative role is a (here).
 It outlines the creation of a select committee recently named Crisis Climate Committee.

 The first step toward a GND as a public initiative requires a big preemptive warlike change in policy.
 That change is planned to occur for full implementation by 2020.
 Achieving the goals implied by the GND implementation will result in a national, energy-efficient carbon-reducing energy grid built on a massive expansion of renewable power sources with an evidence base built on the current use of and implementation of all known systems designed for the use of renewables.
 These sources will define a rate of x% percent per year to establish outcomes to predict when renewable sources serve 100% of the national power demand.